zk-org/zk-nvim/README.md

 ## bufferline Sample Config

-A sample for:
+### Branching logics by tag

-- Displaying the buffer name from user-defined YAML frontmatter.
+- Displaying the title (user-defined YAML frontmatter) as buffer name
-- checking if a specific tag is contained.
+- Branching if a specific tag is contained.

 YAML frontmatter:
 ```markdown